 ④What is the current business SITUATION your brand faces?

-After having deep-dive analysis on the answers to the four questions, you will have a good start on your competitive, brand, consumer and situational issues.
+After having a deep-dive analysis of the answers to the four questions, you will have a good start on your competitive, brand, consumer, and situational issues.

-When customers are unknown about your brand, you should catch the attention of them by launching events, advertise, etc. So customers will see the brand in the crowd.
-At the Indifferent stage, focus on establishing your brand position in the consumers’ mind and create an option for them.
-Then customers may have the interest to purchase your brand’s products.
-At the moment, you should take strategic work to separate your brand from the pack to build trust following with each happy purchase.
+When customers are unknown about your brand, you should catch their attention by launching events, advertisements, etc. So customers will see the brand in the crowd.
+At the Indifferent stage, focus on establishing your brand position in the consumers’ minds and create an option for them.
+Then customers may have interest to purchase your brand’s products.
+At the moment, you should take strategic work to separate your brand from the pack to build trust following each happy purchase.
 After purchase, customers may like your brand.
 Don’t hesitate to drive a deeper connection with them.
-At last, customers may be loyal to your brand and you should try to get your loyal customers to speak on the brand’s behalf.
-Mobilize brand fans as advocates.
+At last, customers may be loyal to your brand and you should try to get your loyal customers to speak on the brand’s behalf, then let customers become mobilized brand fans as advocates.

 Execute answers “What do we need to do”.
 It matches up marketing execution activity to the brand strategy.
 There is no doubt that execution needs to create a bond with consumers who connect with the soul of the brand, establish your brand’s reputation based on a distinct positioning, influence consumers to alter their behavior to think, feel or act, etc. Then your brand will be stronger.
-You can start with a Consumer Buying System that can match your brand’s Marketing execution to where your consumer stands with your brand.
-Focus your marketing activities by comparing each strategy’s impact on business and difficulty level to implement.
-Then you will know what is a priority to execute.
+You can start with a Consumer Buying Process that can match your brand’s Marketing execution to where your consumer stands with your brand.
+Focus on your marketing activities by comparing each strategy’s impact on business and the difficulty level to implement.
+Then you will know which will be a priority to execute.